Saltmarche Health & Associates

 The number of Canadians with dementia is rising sharply.

-As of 2016, there are an estimated 564,000 Canadians living with dementia - plus about 25,000 new cases diagnosed every year.
-By 2031, that number is expected to rise to 937,000, an increase of 66 per cent.
+As of 2025, there are an estimated 772,000 Canadians living with dementia - plus about 414 new cases diagnosed every day.
+By 2030, nearly 1 million people in Canada could live with dementia.

 Dementia is a term that generally refers to a variety of brain disorders.
 Different physical changes to the brain cause different dementias.
 Some are reversible, meaning that they can be treated and cured, while others are irreversible, meaning there is no cure.